No application fees through 2024 for certificates and degrees!

 Will the early childhood concentration provide me with a Virginia teaching license?

 No. The early childhood concentration does not provide a Virginia teaching license.
-It does prepare you to advance to a master of teaching program – such as the University of Virginia Curry School’s nationally-recognized Post-Graduate Master of Teaching (PGMT) – or pursue various alternative routes to teacher licensure in Virginia or elsewhere.
+It does prepare you to advance to a master of teaching program – such as the University of Virginia School of Education and Human Development’s nationally-recognized Post-Graduate Master of Teaching (PGMT) – or pursue various alternative routes to teacher licensure in Virginia or elsewhere.
 Careful advising throughout BIS will support you to ensure that you have the coursework needed to pursue these options.

 Can I get a job teaching without a Virginia teaching license?